DT

 featured-img featured-img

-Russian President Vladimir Putin and Prime Minister Narendra Modi speak during a meeting at the Shanghai Cooperation Organisation (SCO) summit in Tianjin, China, September 1, 2025.
+Russian President Vladimir Putin and Prime Minister Narendra Modi shake hands during a meeting on the sidelines of the Shanghai Cooperation Organisation summit in Tianjin, China, September 1, 2025.
 REUTERS

 Advertisement